TheLastProject/CSSBox/README.md

 branch, which contains a smaller version without gallery functionality.

 When a visitor clicks the tumbnail, the fullsize preview will appear in the center of the screen and they can navigate through images.
-Sometimes, there are still elements on top of the preview (for example Bootstrap's navbar component).
-To fix these issues, you need to increase the `z-index` of the `.cssbox_full` to be above the z-index of the respective element.

 Note: We use #void in the HTML to not jump to the top of the page when closing the gallery.
 This is a hack, but should work as long as you don't have any div